 I often contemplate maggots—

-How they cleans a wound,
+How they can clean a wound,

 and life can look like death at first